Kotlin/KEEP/proposals/experimental.md

 The compiler will check the value of `-Xuse-experimental` in the same way it checks the argument of the `@UseExperimental` annotation.

+## Experimentality of Experimental/UseExperimental itself

+Annotations `Experimental` and `UseExperimental` are proposed to be added to the standard library in Kotlin 1.3.
+Since we're not yet sure that this design is optimal, we would like to test it first, and see if we can finalize it.
+Therefore, we would like to keep this whole feature experimental itself, in the sense that we may change something incompatibly, and the client code must be aware of it.

+Therefore, we will **require** each user of `Experimental` to provide the following magic compiler argument: `-Xuse-experimental=kotlin.Experimental`.
+Unless this argument is provided, the compiler will report a warning on each usage of `Experimental` (but not on usages of the markers!).

+TODO: should we require this argument for usages of `UseExperimental`?

 ## Other observations